huggingface/transformers/docs/source/add_new_model.md

 	- Add graphic

-## Step-by-step receipe to add a model to 🤗 Transformers
+## Step-by-step recipe to add a model to 🤗 Transformers

 Everyone has different preferences of how to port a model so it can be very helpful for you to take a look at summaries of how other contributors ported models to Hugging Face.
 Here is a list of community blog posts on how to port a model:

 1. (Porting GPT2 Model)[https://medium.com/huggingface/from-tensorflow-to-pytorch-265f40ef2a28] by [Thomas](https://huggingface.co/thomwolf)